jimhigson/oboe.js/writing/main/2_Introduction.md

-load any complex webpage -- essentially an aggregation of hypertext and other resources -- the HTML will be parsed and displayed incrementally while it is downloading and resources such as images are requested in parallel as soon as they are referenced.
-The images may themselves be presented incrementally in the case of progressive JPEGs or SVGs[^1].
+load any complex webpage -- essentially an aggregation of hypertext and other resources -- the HTML will be parsed and displayed incrementally while it is downloading and resources such as images are requested in parallel as soon as they are referenced. in the case of progressive JPEGs or SVGs[^1] the images may themselves be presented incrementally.
 This incremental display is achieved through highly optimised software created for a single task, that of displaying web pages.
-The new contribution of this dissertation is to provide a generic analog applicable to any problem domain.
+The new contribution of this dissertation is to provide a generic analogue, applicable to any problem domain.

 How REST aggregation could be faster
 ------------------------------------

-![**Sequence diagram showing the aggregation of low-level REST resources.** A client fetches an author's publication list and then their first three articles.
+![**Sequence diagram showing the aggregation of low-level REST resources by an intermediary.** A client fetches an author's publication list and then their first three articles.
 This sequence represents the most commonly used technique in which the client does not react to the response until it is complete.
 In this example the second wave of requests cannot be